Emerging Writers Institute 10th-12th

-Emerging Writers Institute creative writing camp is a summer writing program for teens.
+Emerging Writers Institute creative writing camp is a two-week summer writing program for teens.
 Rising 10th-12th graders experience a unique curriculum designed to develop and support students’ imaginative writing across literary genres.
 This creative writing summer program encourages students to challenge themselves technically and artistically through guided daily writing workshops, one-on-one instructor evaluations, group editing sessions, and creative presentations of their work.
 Similar to our program for younger writers, students are challenged through small group seminars.
 In these seminars, and at daily writing workshops, students investigate the fundamentals of storytelling and discover how to read like writers.
 Writers will also read and experiment with new sub-genres in a safe, exploratory environment.
 Scheduled writing time and one-on-one instructor evaluations help students develop good writing habits that will serve them year-round.
 By the end of the two-week , students will share polished pieces for publication in our literary anthology.
 Copies of the anthology will be mailed to families at the end of the summer.

 What makes our summer creative writing programs so distinctive?